Tisks/youtube-embedded-player/README.md

 # youtube-embedded-player
-Watch youtube on the comfiness if your VSCode
+Watch youtube on the comfiness of your VSCode